 - research into suicide methods on the internet

 - the making of final arrangements, such as saying goodbye to friends and family and giving away possessions

 - being down for a significant period of time but then seem to be ‘doing really well’.

 When to worry and what to do next

 Ask your teenager directly if they are thinking about suicide, e.g. “Are you thinking about suicide?”
-If they say yes, take your child seriously and get help.
+If they say yes, take your teen seriously and get help.
 If you don’t get the help you need – keep trying until you do.
-Young people have told us that the worst thing about feeling suicidal and trying to get help is not being believed by their parent or a health professional.
+Young people have told us that the worst thing about feeling suicidal and trying to get help is not being believed by their parent or carer, or a health professional.

 It’s important to remember that recovery is possible and helping your child be well again is the aim.